bablokb/circuitpython-ehttpserver/README.md

   - support serving static files (but not automatically below a given root)
-  - support pre-compressed files (a request for `foo.html` will return the content of `foo.html.gz` instead if it exists)
+  - support pre-compressed files (a request for `foo.html` will return the content of `foo.html.gz` instead if it exists).
+    Serving jquery-min.js.gz takes only 5 seconds instead of 15 seconds and only takes up one third of the flash that the uncompressed file does!
   - paths in routes can be regular expressions
   - request handlers must be methods (need to subclass `ehttpserver.Server`)
   - request handlers have the signature